eloiisa-gh/music-class-ads/README.md

 # Music class ad generation agent 🎼

 A company needs an agent for a project to publicize music classes.
-There is an image generation agent that can create illustrations according to the company's brand guidelines:
+There is an image generation agent that can create illustrations according to the company's specific brand guidelines:
-- a specific illustration style: Pop Art comic strip panel
+- a retro illustration style: Pop Art comic strip panel
 - a color palette: bold, saturated, mainly primary colors
 - include musical and teaching imagery

 This illustrator agent can then be incorporated by the ad content creator agent.
+With this illustrator agent made a remote agent, it can be shared to be used by other organizations using different programming languages or agent frameworks.

 <details>